 One of the distinguishing features of estuarine ecosystems is their relatively shallow water depths compared to many lakes and the coastal ocean.
 One consequence of a short water column is that the upper photic waters that support primary production are closely connected to zones of nutrient remineralization in estuarine sediments.
-This results in strong benthic-pelagic (B/P) coupling, which is one of several reasons suggested for the high primary and secondary productivity of estuarine systems (Kemp and Boynton 1992).
-While B/P coupling implies bi-directional influences, we focus here on benthic N-cycling and the efflux of DIN across the sediment-water interface.
+This results in strong benthic-pelagic (B/P) coupling, which is one of several reasons suggested for the high primary and secondary productivity of estuarine systems (Kemp and Boynton, 1992).
+While B/P coupling implies bi-directional influences, we focus here on benthic N cycling and the efflux of DIN across the sediment-water interface.
 During the past twenty years a substantial number of sediment-water flux measurements have been made in diverse estuarine and coastal marine systems, providing opportunity for a synthetic analysis.
 In the following section we consider ammonium effluxes because they have been widely measured and because NH4 is usually the primary N compound released by sediments.
-However, we also included oxygen and dissolved inorganic P (DIP) fluxes because they are also widely measured and because O2, DIP and NH4 fluxes are stoichiometrically linked in complex ways.
+However, we also included oxygen and DIP fluxes because they are also widely measured and because O2, DIP and NH4 fluxes are stoichiometrically linked in complex ways.
 We recognize that other N forms, such as NO3, can occasionally play a significant role in sediment nutrient dynamics.
-In recent years, a growing number of sediment-water fluxes have been measured in shallow, clearwater systems where sediments are in the photic zone (e.g. Rizzo et al. 1992; Rysgaard-Petersen et al. 1994; Reay et al. 1995; McGlathery et al. 2001; Eyre and Ferguson 2002; Tyler and McGlathery 2003).
-N-cycling under those conditions is apparently even more complex, with benthic photosynthesis supporting N-assimilation, shifting redox conditions and associated biogeochemical processes.
-A detailed discussion of these data can be found elsewhere in this book (McGlathery, Chapter IV.O).
-Finally, we did not review DON fluxes associated with estuarine sediments because these have not been routinely measured and because Bronk and Steinberg (Chapter III.E) and Jove and Anderson (Chapter IV.K) address this issue in detail.
+In recent years, a growing number of sediment-water fluxes have been measured in shallow, clear-water systems where sediments are in the photic zone (e.g., Eyre and Ferguson, 2002; McGlathery et al., 2001; Reay et al., 1995; Rizzo et al., 1992; Rysgaard-Petersen et al., 1994; Tyler and McGlathery, 2003).
+N cycling under those conditions is apparently even more complex, with benthic photosynthesis supporting N-assimilation, shifting redox conditions and associated biogeochemical processes.
+A detailed discussion of these data can be found elsewhere in this book (Chapter 23 by McGlathery, this volume).
+Finally, we did not review DON fluxes associated with estuarine sediments because these have not been routinely measured and because Bronk and Steinberg (Chapter 8, this volume) and Joye and Anderson (Chapter 19, this volume) address this issue in detail.